Menangle Park Paceway

-Tabcorp Park, Menangle, is a harness racing track operating in Menangle Park, New South Wales, Australia.
+Menangle Park Paceway, known for sponsorship reasons as Tabcorp Park, Menangle, is a harness racing track operating in Menangle Park, New South Wales, Australia.
 The New South Wales Harness Racing Club conducts meetings at the Paceway.
-The New South Wales Harness Racing Club trading as Club Menangle Trackside is located within the Paceway grounds.
+The New South Wales Harness Racing Club trading as Club Menangle Trackside, is located within the Paceway grounds off Racecourse Avenue.
 Major extensions to the club at the licensed historic premises previously known as the Horse and Jockey Inn just outside the paceway grounds, opened in September 2019.

 History

 The Menangle Park Paceway was opened in 1914 and after the outbreak of World War I, it was requisitioned as an army camp used for the Australian Light Horse.
 The facility was returned to the owners for horse racing, until 18 November 1941, when the racecourse was again taken over by the military during World War II.

 The racecourse was converted into a military camp, providing camping and training facilities for Royal Australian Air Force constructed an aerodrome at the site in 1942, which went through the middle of the racecourse, which was known as Menangle Aerodrome.
 The aerodrome was a satellite aerodrome for RAAF Station Schofields and the runway was 5000 ft long and 150 ft wide.
 Seven splinterproof pens and five concealed hideouts were constructed at the aerodrome.
 The site was also used as an aircraft park for HMS Nabthorpe, a Royal Navy Mobile Operational Naval Air Base, based at Schofields.